ciortanmadalina/exon_chaining/README.md

 ```
 ## Complexity
 The complexity of exon_exonChaining method is O(2n) = O(n) (linear).
 The complexity of outputting the solution is also linear.
+The complexity of sorting the nodes is the complexity of python's sort method which is O(n log n).
 ## Results
 Find input/output results in input/output folders.